k0ssak/template-cache/README.md

 With service worker: https://k0ssak.github.io/template-cache/fixed.html

 Just hit "refresh" few times on both sites and see the difference. (yep it still doesnt solve the first load problem)

+Ps.
+Works only with browsers that supports service workers (firefox 44+, chrome 40+, opera 27+)